Estimated reading time: 9 minutes

 Celery at the grocery store can cost about $2.99-$3.99, with organic celery costing even more.

-If we don’t buy celery, we often look for fennel which is Italian celery with bite and great for this recipe.
+If we don’t buy celery, we often look for fennel, which is Italian celery with bites and is great for this recipe.

 For today’s cream of celery soup recipe, I used celery that we bought at a local community market in our downtown centre.

-I was fortunate to pay only $1.99, a great deal compared to prices we’ve seen the past year up to $5.99.
+I was fortunate to pay only $1.99, a great deal compared to prices up to $5.99 the past year.

 How To Preserve Celery After Buying It

-Typically I wrap celery in tin foil as it will help keep it fresh longer in the crisper of your refrigerator.
+Typically I wrap celery in tin foil as it will help keep it fresh longer in your refrigerator’s crisper.

 If you’re a skeptic, don’t be; it works!